rupeshtiwari/coding-examples-interview-coding-datastructure-algorithm-in-javascript/README.md

 ### Tree

 A tree has hierarchical data and it has nodes.
+It is a type of graph.
+Each node (except root) has exactly on parent and zero or more children.
+A tree is `acyclic` meaning it has no cycles: "a cycle is a path [AKA sequence] of edges and vertices wherein a vertex is reachable from itself".
+Therefore, a tree is also called as `Directed Acyclic Graph (DAG)`.

 ![](https://i.imgur.com/wUiUy0B.png)